 Transportation: Longer commutes or additional vehicles can significantly increase annual costs.

-Treat your calculator result as a ceiling rather than a target.
-Choosing a slightly less expensive home can free up cash for retirement contributions, emergency savings, and other investments, helping you build wealth and reduce financial stress over time.
+Many people use their calculator result as a ceiling rather than a target.
+Choosing a less expensive home may help leave room in your budget for goals like retirement contributions, emergency savings, and other priorities, depending on your individual circumstances.

 Written byBestmoney Staff